Prayerful, Prepared, and Positioned Empowerment Update!

 Please go to your mobile device app store and download our COP app.

 VIRTUAL CELEBRATIONS, CHURCH PRAYER, AND SCHOOL OF PRAYER EVENTS

 Weekend Celebrations (Sundays) - All of our weekend celebrations occur online via Livestream.
 You may watch our 35-minute live stream broadcast Saturdays at 5 p.m. and Sundays at 8 a.m., 10:15 a.m., and 5 p.m.
 (Pacific Standard Time).
-You will be blessed with powerful worship and a brief teaching from Bishop Lovelace, Pastor Jeff Johnson, and Pastor John Black (COP East).
+You will be blessed with powerful worship and a brief teaching from Bishop Lovelace, and members of our pastoral team.
 We may be viewed on cop.church, COP App, YouTube, and Facebook live.
 Previous celebrations are also available on our website (cop.church).

 All Church Prayer (Tuesdays) - Join us on Facebook live Tuesday evenings 7 p.m. – 7:30 p.m. on our Facebook live.

 All Church Fasting and Prayer (Thursdays) – Join us as we fast and pray according to James 5:16 every Thursday as a church family.
 We encourage you to join us as we pray collectively for our world, nation, community, church, and families.